This course is open for applications.

-- A-level subjects: You must have a minimum of two A-Levels, including one of the following: Geology; Biology; Chemistry; Environmental Science; Geography; Maths; Physics.
+- A-level subjects: You must have a minimum of two A-Levels, including one of the following: Geology; Archaeology; Biology; Chemistry; Computing; Design and Technology; Electronics; Environmental Science; Geography; ICT; Maths; Physical Education (PE); Physics; Psychology; Science (Applied); Sports Science; Statistics.
 Points from General Studies and AS-Level subjects (not taken onto full A-Level) can be included towards overall tariff.

 - EDEXCEL (BTEC) Diploma: One of the following: Aeronautical Engineering; Applied Science; Construction and the Built Environment; Countryside Management; Electrical Electronic Engineering; Engineering; Environmental Sustainability; Information Technology; Manufacturing Engineering; Mechanical Engineering; or Pharmaceutical Science.

-- Access: Achievement of the Access to HE Diploma; to include 30 Level 3 credits at merit including Science and Maths.
+- Access: Achievement of the Access to HE Diploma; to include 15 Level 3 credits at merit in Science and Maths.

 - Baccalaureate IB: To include one of the following at Higher level: Biology; Chemistry; Computer Science; Geography; Mathematics; Physics.